lamanhub/lamanjs-docs/docs/ssr-fetching.md

 </html>
 ```

-This example demonstrates a basic server-side data fetch using the `fetch` API in an asynchronous Javascript.
+This example demonstrates a basic server-side data fetch using the `fetch` API in an asynchronous JavaScript.